neerajsinghsonu/Simple-Vine-Class-PHP/README.md

 Simple-Vine-Class-PHP
 =====================

 Simple-Vine-Class is a PHP Class to fetch data from Vine Network.
-You can search your #hashtag also and can manage the data pagineation and load.
+You can search your #hashtag also and can manage the data pagination  and load.

 How to Use
 ==============